4d/docs/website/translated_docs/es/settings/overview.md

 Locking can occur in both Project and Client/server modes when:

 -   The *settings.4DSettings* file is 'Read-only' (Projects only).
-Modifying a setting will display an alert to unlock it, if possible.
+Al modificar un parámetro se mostrará una alerta para desbloquearlo, si es posible.
 -   Two or more users attempt to modify the same settings at the same time.
 The settings cannot be used until the first user frees it by closing the window.
 (Cliente/servidor únicamente)

 In both cases, the settings can be opened in 'Read-only', but cannot be used until the lock is removed.